 The IRS has begun notifying employers of ESRPs (Employer-Shared Responsibility Payments), otherwise known as ACA penalties.
-The first letters, letter 226J, address penalties associated with the 2015 filing year for forms provided to the IRS in 2016.
+In 2017, they started sending the first letters, letter 226J, to address penalties associated with the 2015 filing year for forms provided to the IRS in 2016.

 It is important to provide a timely response to this IRS letter.